Shiatsu - FAQ's

 What is the difference between Shiatsu and massage?

-In Shiatsu we work on a series of meridians and acupuncture points.
+Shiatsu works on meridians and acupuncture points.

-Shiatsu incorporates Traditional Chinese Medicine (TCM) and 5 Element theory to help with understand a persons condition.
+Shiatsu incorporates Traditional Chinese Medicine (TCM) and 5 Element theory

 2